atelier-cartographique/waend/documentation/help.md

 - use gridSplitter plugin to split the raster
 - create a tile index shapefile from the tiles with image path key checked
 - Export tile index in geoJSON (WGS84 : Wænd datas are stored in this projection)
-- Modify geoJSON with Wænd img path (userID/image-name-without-extention)
+- Modify the geoJSON file to replace the images path with Wænd img path (userID/image-name-without-extention)
 - Export tif tiles in jpg or png to reduce files size
 - Import exported tiles in waend
-- Import GEOjson in waend layer
+- Import the modified GEOjson in your layer
-- At layer level : set params.image @your-image-path-key (default would be "@location")
+- At layer level : ```set params.image @your-image-path-key``` (default would be "@location")

 Do not forget to work in EPSG3857 in Qgis and to export your GEOjson in WGS84, otherwise you will get glitches.